AngleProtocol/angle-docs/other/amo.md

 So far, Angle has worked with Ondo to offer such services, as presented in [this](https://gov.angle.money/t/proposal-angle-ondo-liquidity-as-a-service-program/320) governance discussion.

 The first liquidity as a service operation has been approved with Paladin as detailed [here](https://gov.angle.money/t/liquidity-as-a-service-partnership-with-paladin/322), to provide 500,000 agEUR as liquidity to PAL through Ondo contracts.

+### Protocol-owned Liquidity

+Angle also started to use AMOs to seed some pools with agEUR liquidity.
+The idea is to use some of the protocol reserves and match it with agEUR minted from AMOs to provide liquidity.
+This has many benefits for Angle, among which bootstrapping agEUR liquidity without relying on individual LPs from the start.
+The size and balances of these AMOs need to be monitored to make sure that the potential loss or bad debt from providing liquidity is never too big for the protocol.

+#### Current Protocol AMO LP positions

+- Optimism: Uniswap 50/50 agEUR/USDC pool, seeded with 200K USDC from surplus and a corresponding amount of agEUR at mint.
+- Arbitrum: Uniswap 50/50 agEUR/USDC pool, seeded with 200K USDC from protocol surplus and a corresponding amount of agEUR at mint.

+More details on the pros and cons these AMOs can be found on [this governance post](https://gov.angle.money/t/aip-14-seed-univ3-ageur-usdc-pools-on-optimism-and-arbitrum-using-protocol-surplus-and-amos/396).